Documentation Index

 Model dropdown is empty

 Configure and sync the provider in AI Providers.
-If the frontend selector is enabled, also check AI Puffer > AI Forms, header Settings > Provider filtering.
+If the frontend selector is enabled, also check AI Puffer > AI Forms > Settings > Frontend Models.

 Prompt value is blank